canersu/Basic-Lane-Detection/README.md

 ### 2. Shortcomings

-One potential shortcoming would be what would happen when camera is located at different position or orientation.
-Most of the pixel coordinates are hardcoded, when camera is located with different position or orientation, all coordinates would be calculated again and again.
-This effects the calibration process in a negative manner.
+One potential shortcoming would be what would happen when camera is located at different position.
+In code, vertex coords were written hardcoded which can cause doing the calibration process each time when the pose of camera changed.
+That means a loss of huge amount of effort.

-Codes look messy within the jupyter notebook.
-It looks harder to follow the pipeline and it has a downside of reusability.
+It is harder to follow functions and code blocks.
+Inorganized coding structure can cause the lack of reusability.

 ### 3. Improvements

-A possible improvement would be changing the programming language.
-In a mobile systems, C++ would be a better choice due to the closeness to hardware level and less memory needs.
+A possible improvement would be choosing the different programming language.

-A class structure can be added to pack things up.
+Programming a self driving car requires more lightweight and closeness to hardware level programming language.
+C++ would be a better choise in either way.

+To pack things up, class structures could be used to provide reusability and increase the readability.